Last updated on: June 29th, 2022

 Parental Leave

-The father and the mother of a new-born child, and a person who adopts a child are entitled to parental leave without pay of not more than 78 weeks from the week of the birth.
+Parents of a new-born child, and a person who adopts a child, are entitled to unpaid parental leave of not more than 65 consecutive weeks.

 Parental leave may not begin before the week the child is born or, in the case of adoption, the week the child is entrusted to the employee within the framework of an adoption procedure or the week the employee leaves his work to go to a place outside Québec in order that the child is entrusted to him.
 It shall end not later than 78 weeks after the birth or, in the case of adoption, 78 weeks after the child was entrusted to the employee.
 Parental leave may end at the latest 104 weeks after the birth or, in the case of adoption, 104 weeks after the child was entrusted to the employee.
 Act Respecting Labour Standards, §81.10-81.11.